Istanbul Taxi Guide 2026: Fares, Apps, and How to Pay

 Do Istanbul taxis accept credit cards in 2026?

 Yes.
-Following 2026 municipality regulations, all official Istanbul taxis are now required to have integrated payment terminals.
-While you can pay with Visa or Mastercard, some drivers may still claim their machine is "broken" to prefer cash.
+Following 2026 municipality regulations, all official Istanbul taxis are required to have integrated payment terminals.
+You can pay with Visa or Mastercard, but some drivers still claim their machine is "broken" to prefer cash.
 To avoid issues, use an app like BiTaksi or Uber where your card is charged automatically, or confirm "Kredi kartı" before the ride begins.

 Is there a night-time taxi fare in Istanbul?